SkyChenSky/Sikiro.Dapper.Extension/README.md

 Sikiro.Dapper.Extension - a simple lambda extension for dapper  [中文](https://github.com/SkyChenSky/Sikiro.Dapper.Extension/blob/master/README.zh-cn.md)
 ========================================

-This is an extension based on dapper, supporting lambda expression, chain style allows developers to use more elegant and intuitive.
+This is an extension based on dapper, supporting lambda expression, with chain style which allows developers to use more gracely and innovationally.

 Nuget